Healthy Whole Food Gingerbread Cookies

-- Add a bit more oat flour if needed to help the dough roll out better.
-The recipe calls for you to leave out 1/4 cup of oat flour for rolling out the dough.
-Use this on the cutting boards and rolling pin, if needed.
+- Blend 1 3/4 cup rolled oats until fine like flour and reserve 1/4 cup of oat flour for rolling out the dough.
+You will use the flour on the cutting boards and rolling pin, if needed.
 If you end up not needing all the oat flour– throw it in a smoothie or your oatmeal bowls.

 Let me know how these turn out for you!

-- Scrape the dough out of the food processor or blender and place it into a bowl or container with a lid.
-Refrigerate the dough for at least an hour before rolling out the dough.
+- Scrape the dough out of the food processor or blender and place it into a bowl or on the cutting board.

-- Place a silicon mat on a cookie sheet, clean counter top, or cutting board.
-Add small sections of dough to the mat, and roll out with a rolling pin until uniform.
-Use the extra flour as needed on the rolling pin if the dough starts sticking to it.
-Once the dough is rolled out carefully transfer the dough to a hard surface, such as a plate or a cutting board (I would not cut on the silicone mat).
-Then on the plate or cutting board, cut the dough with cookie cutters.
+- Place a silicone mat on a cookie sheet, clean counter top, or cutting board or use a non-porous cutting board.
+Add small sections of dough to the mat or board, and roll out the dough with a rolling pin until uniform.
+If using a silicone mat, carefully transfer the dough to a hard surface, such as a plate or a cutting board (I would not cut on the silicone mat).
+Then cut the dough with cookie cutters.

 - Transfer the cookies to a cookie sheet that is lined with a silicone mat or parchment paper.
-Repeat the rolling process until all the dough as been rolled out.
+Repeat the rolling process until all the dough is used.

-- Bake the cookies for 8-10 minutes, then remove from the oven.
-Carefully, place the cookies on a cooling rack and allow to cool before storing.
-Enjoy!
+- Bake the cookies for 15-20 minutes, then remove from the oven.
+Allow the cookies to cool before storing.

 - Store cookies in an airtight container.
 After a few days, move them from the cupboard to either the fridge or freezer to extend the life of the cookies.